-7. Balloting, or Polling, of affected parties
+7. Balloting, or Polling, of Affected Parties

+- 7.1.
 Before agreeing to impose a BID programme targeted rate, Council requires evidence of an appropriate level of support for the BID programme and the targeted rate from those affected.
-This is sought through a formal ballot for key BID programme decisions, outside the Local Electoral Act 2001.

-7.1.
-Types of Polls: A ballot must be held in the following circumstances:
+This is sought through a formal ballot for key BID programme decisions, outside the Local Electoral Act 2001. - 7.2.
+Types of Polls: A ballot must be held in the following circumstances: - 7.2.1.
+Establishing a BID:

-a.
-Establishing a BID